-The need for a suitable environment (place to live)
+Environment – the need for a suitable environment and place to live.

 Welfare worries for dogs**

-- Loneliness - dogs are highly social animals, yet eight per cent of dogs are regularly left alone for more than 12 hours at a time.
-Another 15 per cent are regularly left alone for eight to 12 hours.
-And 39 per cent of dogs have no other animals to keep them company while owners are out.
+Loneliness – Dogs are highly social animals, yet eight per cent of dogs are regularly left alone for more than 12 hours at a time.
+Fifteen per cent are regularly left alone for eight to 12 hours.
+Thirty-nine per cent of dogs have no other animals to keep them company while their owners are out.

-- Obesity - up to 40 per cent of dogs are overweight.
+Obesity – Up to 40 per cent of dogs are overweight.
 Forty-eight per cent of owners feed their dogs treats at least once a day.
-Obesity can cause major health problems such as diabetes, and can reduce quality of life and shorten lifespan.
+Obesity can cause major health problems such as diabetes and reduce quality of life and shorten lifespan.

-- Lack of preventative vet care - 15 per cent of dogs are not vaccinated against common diseases, six per cent aren’t treated for fleas and seven per cent aren’t wormed.
+Lack of preventative vet care – Fifteen per cent of dogs are not vaccinated against common diseases, six per cent aren’t treated for fleas and seven per cent aren’t wormed.